saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/issue-tracking/jira.md

    - **Auth type**: Select **Basic Auth**.
 1. Enter the **Username** and **Password** for your Jira instance.
 1. Click **Continue** to configure the integration.
-1. Configure the settings as required.
-For more information about the settings, see [Jira Integration Settings](#jira-integration-settings).
-1. Click **Save**.

 #### OAuth 1.0